Skip to content

 Main and primary

-• Main is the main domain for the whole app instance
+• Main is the main route for the whole app instance

-• Primary is the default domain for a specific app service endpoint
+• Primary is the default route for a specific app service endpoint

-• an app instance has one main domain
+• an app instance has one main route

-• each app service can have its own primary domain
+• each app service can have its own primary route

 TLS certificates

-Wodby can issue TLS certificates for endpoint domains.
+Wodby can issue TLS certificates for endpoint routes.
 For public docs, treat Let's Encrypt as the supported issuer for managed certificate flows today.
 Wodby automatically renews Let's Encrypt certificates before they expire.

 Custom certificate upload is coming soon.
 The planned model is organization-level certificate management with endpoint-level selection.